PlatONnetwork/docs/docs/MTool使用手册.md

   >  Prompt to enter a new wallet password and backup mnemonic words, as follows:
   >
+  >  ```shell
   >   Enter a passphrase to encrypt your key to disk:
   >   Repeat the passphrase:
   >   Enter your bip39 mnemonic:
   >   worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney
+  >  ```

 - Parameter description